deeptools/deepTools/README.md

 <a name="weUse"/>
 How we use deepTools
 --------------------------------
 The majority of samples that we handle within our facility come from ChIP-seq experiments, therefore you will find many examples from ChIP-seq analyses.
 This does not mean that deepTools is restricted to ChIP-seq data analysis, but some tools, such as _bamFingerprint_ specifically address ChIP-seq-issues.
-(That being said, we do process quite a bit of RNA-seq and genomic sequencing data, too.
+(That being said, we do process quite a bit of RNA-seq, other -seq and genomic sequencing data using deepTools, too.)

 [Here](https://docs.google.com/file/d/0B8DPnFM4SLr2UjdYNkQ0dElEMm8/edit?usp=sharing "From aligned reads to coverage profiles using deepTools") are slides that we used for teaching at the University of Freiburg.